Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 intersection we only have to do at most 4 intersection tests.
 In the case of our dragon instead of 900,000 tests we only have to do at most 21.
 This scales very well with larger triangle counts.

+### Notes
+Theme: Why is this going to help me in this job!

+Why am I interested in graphics.